HL7/davinci-ecdx/source/pages/Information_Exchange_Option_3__Pull--GET.md

 The Information Client is authorized to query the Information Server.

+A secure information transport mechanism exists between the Information Sender and all Information Recipients (https)

 ### Trigger
-Something in the Information Requester's member-centered workflow happens which causes the need for externally available information.
+Something in the Information Client's  workflow happens which causes the need for externally available information.

 ### Main Flow
 A query is made by the Information Client to the Information Source for the needed health record information.
 Query parameters allow the query to be tailored for the specific member and the specific Information needed.